SurrogateSHAP: Training-Free Contributor Attribution for Text-to-Image (T2I) Models: Experiment Setup Implementation Details

 \paragraph{CIFAR-20.} For CIFAR-20, we implement a DDPM-CFG \citep{ho2022classifier} with a U-Net architecture containing 10.4M parameters.
 The maximum diffusion timestep is set to $T = 1000$ during training, with a linear variance schedule for the forward diffusion process ranging from $\beta_1 = 10^{-4}$ to $\beta_T = 0.02$.
 We use the AdamW optimizer \citep{loshchilov2017decoupled} with a learning rate of $3 \times 10^{-4}$ and weight decay of $10^{-4}$.
 The model is trained for 30,000 steps with a batch size of 256, using a cosine learning rate schedule with 3,000 warm-up steps.
 Random horizontal flipping is applied for data augmentation.
 During inference, images are generated using the 50-step DDIM solver \citep{song2020denoising} with class label as conditioning.

-\paragraph{ArtBench (Post-Impressionism).} A Stable Diffusion model\footnote{\url{https://huggingface.co/lambdalabs/miniSD-diffusers}} \citep{rombach2022high} is fine-tuned using LoRA \citep{hu2022lora} with rank $r = 256$, corresponding to 5.1M LoRA parameters.
+\paragraph{ArtBench (Post-Impressionism).} A Stable Diffusion model\footnote{\url{https://huggingface.co/lambdalabs/miniSD-diffusers}} \citep{rombach2022high} is fully fine-tuned.
 The prompt is set to \texttt{``a Post-Impressionist painting by \{artist\}''} for each image.
-The LoRA parameters are trained using the AdamW optimizer \citep{loshchilov2017decoupled} with a weight decay of $10^{-6}$, for 200 epochs and a batch size of 64.
+The model is trained using the AdamW optimizer \citep{loshchilov2017decoupled} with a weight decay of $10^{-6}$, for 200 epochs and a batch size of 64.
 Cosine learning rate annealing is used, with 500 warm-up steps and an initial learning rate of $3 \times 10^{-4}$.
 At inference time, images are generated using the PNDM scheduler with 100 steps \citep{karras2022elucidating}.

 \paragraph{Fashion-Product.} We fine-tune \textsc{FLUX.1-dev}\footnote{\url{https://huggingface.co/black-forest-labs/FLUX.1-dev}}, which is a 12 billion parameter rectified flow transformer \cite{labs2025flux1kontextflowmatching} capable of generating images from text descriptions, using LoRA with rank $r=128$, corresponding to 358M trainable LoRA parameters.
 Prompts are constructed from the product display name using the template \texttt{``\{brand\} \{category\}''} (e.g., \emph{Highlander Men Black Checked Shirt}).
 LoRA parameters are optimized with 8-bit AdamW \citep{loshchilov2017decoupled} with weight decay $10^{-4}$ for 60 epochs and an effective batch size of 32 (batch size 16 per device with 2 gradient-accumulation steps).
 We adopt a constant learning-rate schedule with 500 warm-up steps and an initial learning rate of $3 \times 10^{-4}$.
 At inference time, we generate 256$\times$256 images using the Euler Discrete Scheduler \citep{esser2024scaling} with 50 denoising steps.